Getting a hatchling Ball Python is fun and exciting, but figuring out what size mouse to feed it can be hard.

 - You can feed live mice, but there are risks associated with this.
 Live prey can bite, scratch and injure your snake.
-For this reason I highly recommend choosing frozen-thawed prey.
+For this reason, I highly recommend choosing frozen-thawed prey.

 Feeding Mice To Ball Pythons

-It is safe to feed Ball Pythons mice, but you should be careful offering them too frequently, especially in adults.
+It is safe to feed Ball Pythons mice, but you should be careful offering them too frequently, especially to adults.
 Mice are perfect for hatchlings and juveniles that need smaller meals and are growing quickly.
 In fact, for a brand-new juvenile, it is best to feed a few hopper mice for the first meal.